jclarktennis/jclarktennis.github.io/about.md

 I play club squash, volunteer at the Downtown Evening Soup Kitchen, and I am the co-founder and treasurer of Yale Donate Life, an organ donation awareness organization.</p>

+<br></br>

+<p>For fun, I like to watch sports (especially hockey -- go Isles!), exercise, spend time with my friends,
+	work on projects and puzzles, and listen to music.
+I'm a big fan of music festivals and live music, especially EDM.</p>

 <h2>Skills</h2>

 <ul class="skill-list">